pbertera/OCP-Securing-Azure-FD/README.md

 For that reason we have to deploy an "unmanaged" router.
 This repo contains an Helm chart with all the needed resources.
 The Helm templates are created out of shard from a 4.9.11 OCP cluster, deploying this Helm chart on a different version requires a double-check of the resources.

-1. Clone this repo
+1. Clone this repo `git clone https://github.com/pbertera/OCP-Securing-Azure-FD.git && cd OCP-Securing-Azure-FD`
 2. Configure the `helm/values.yaml`:
     - `ingressFQDN` is the wildcard application FQDN for the shard
     - `tlsCert` and `tlsKey` are the certificate and the key used by the router (must match the `ingressFQDN`)
     - `routeLabels` defines the route selector that this shard will use
+    - `image` is the router image, you can get it from the default router: `oc get deploy -n openshift-ingress router-default -o jsonpath="{.spec.template.spec.containers[0].image}"`
-3. Install the chart: `helm install sharded ./helm/`
+3. Install the chart: `helm install -n openshift-ingress sharded ./helm/`
+4. Verify the pods are running: `oc get pods,svc,deploy -n openshift-ingress`

+The helm chard deploys a `LoadBalancer` service to expose the router.
+We need to create a DNS A record for the wildcard application FQDN of the shard pointg to the the external IP of the load balancer.

 The chart will deploy a router into the `openshift-ingress` namespace which is not handled by the Ingress Operator.
-Is then possible to customize the router following the steps of the **Router customization in order to secure requests coming from an Azure Front Door** Section
+Is then possible to customize the router following the steps of the [Router customization in order to secure requests coming from an Azure Front Door](securing) Section

 ## Default router customization